readthedocs/readthedocs.org/docs/guides/jupyter.rst

          }

-Notice that the Markdown format does not store the outputs of the computation. nbsphinx will automatically execute notebooks without outputs, so in your HTML documentation they appear as complete.
+Notice that the Markdown format does not store the outputs of the computation.
+Sphinx will automatically execute notebooks without outputs, so in your HTML documentation they appear as complete.

 .. _notebook-galleries: